 Even young children who are acquiring language are using their analytical abilities to learn.
 As Laura Ann Petitto and Patricia Kuhl have pointed out, even young children who learn language implicitly are still using their analytical abilities to make sense of the language around them (Petitto & Kuhl, 2003).

 When we learn a language, we are constantly making connections between words, grammar rules, and meanings.
 These connections are not always immediately obvious, but they are there.
-For example, when we encounter a new word in a sentence, we may not immediately understand its meaning, but we can use our analytical abilities to make an educated guess based on the context of the sentence.
+For example, when we encounter a new word in a sentence, we may not immediately understand its meaning, but we use our analytical abilities to make an educated guess based on the context of the sentence.

 The point is that language learning, whether explicit or implicit, always involves some degree of analytical processing.
 There is no such thing as truly “subconscious” language learning, as even implicit learning requires cognitive processing.